 For starters, you'll need one of the four Bluetooth modems we'll be covering in this tutorial: the Bluetooth Mate Silver, BlueSMiRF Silver, Bluetooth Mate Gold, or BlueSMiRF Gold.
 The modules all function in the same way, so this tutorial is applicable to all four.

 Wireless communication won't do you any good unless you have two devices that can talk to each other!
 These Bluetooth modems can talk to any other Bluetooth device that supports SPP.
 That (long) list includes other BlueSMiRFs or Bluetooth Mates, or Bluetooth modules embedded into your computer, or even your smartphone.
 If your computer doesn't already have a Bluetooth module in it, you can plug a Bluetooth USB Module into an available USB slot.

 We'll also need something to talk to the Bluetooth modem on the serial end.
 This will usually be a microcontroller of some sort.
 In this tutorial we'll be using an Arduino.

-Finally, in order to interface to the Bluetooth modem, you’ll need to solder headers or wires to it.
-So you’ll need a simple soldering iron and solder.
+Finally, in order to interface to the Bluetooth modem, you'll need to solder headers or wires to it.
+You will need a soldering iron, solder, and general soldering accessories.
 This topic is covered further in the Hardware Hookup section.